CrunchyData/postgres-operator/docs/content/tutorial/disaster-recovery.md

 Notice how we put in the options to specify where to make the PITR.

 Using the above manifest, PGO will go ahead and create a new Postgres cluster that recovers its data up until `2021-06-09 14:15:11-04`.
 At that point, the cluster is promoted and you can start accessing your database from that specific point in time!

 ## Perform an In-Place Point-in-time-Recovery (PITR)

 Similar to the PITR restore described above, you may want to perform a similar reversion back to a state before a change occurred, but without creating another PostgreSQL cluster.
 Fortunately, PGO can help you do this as well.

 You can set up a PITR using the [restore](https://pgbackrest.org/command.html#command-restore) command of [pgBackRest](https://www.pgbackrest.org), the backup management tool that powers the disaster recovery capabilities of PGO.
-You will need to set a few options on `spec.dataSource.postgresCluster.options` to perform a PITR.
+You will need to set a few options on `spec.backups.pgbackrest.restore.options` to perform a PITR.
 These options include:

 - `--type=time`: This tells pgBackRest to perform a PITR.
 - `--target`: Where to perform the PITR to.
 An example recovery target is `2021-06-09 14:15:11-04`.